-My kids love chicken drumettes, I mean, they LOOOOOVE them.
+My kids love chicken wings, I mean, they LOOOOOVE them.
 My son usually eats them without making too much of a mess and he neatly wipes his hands before touching utensils.
 On the other hand, my daughter eats them as if they are her last meal.
 She never seems to notice the sticky mess on her face.
-Well, either way, I was really happy seeing my kids devouring these drumettes.
-Just as a note, 10 pieces of drumettes are not enough for my family if it’s the only main dish.
-Enjoy!
+Either way, I am happy to see them enjoying their food.
+So whenever I need to make a quick dinner, chicken wings are a no brainer.

-- 10 chicken wings (flats/drumettes)
+- 1 lb chicken wings (flats/drumettes)

-- ½ tsp salt (kosher or sea salt; use half if using table salt)
+- ¼ tsp kosher/sea salt (I use Diamond Crystal; use half for table salt)

-- Freshly ground black pepper
+- ⅛ tsp freshly ground black pepper

-- 1 Tbsp extra virgin olive oil
+- 1 Tbsp extra-virgin olive oil

 - 1 stalk celery